Elderly man beaten, gagged inside Hunting Park home on New Year's Eve has died

 "He was bound and gagged.
 He did receive what appeared to be several strikes from either a fist or a blunt object," said Lieutenant Robert Brockenbrough with the Philadelphia Police Department earlier this month.
 "That could have been my parent, and I would want something done."

+"I'm just truly still in disbelief right now," said the victim's son, George Gesmundo.

-Police said someone or some people got away with at least one black safe filled with a large sum of cash and documents.
+Police said someone or some people got away with at least one black safe filled with approximately $30,000 to $50,000.

+Gesmundo says the money belonged to his sister and brother-in-law who do business on eBay and had taken out a loan to open their own business.

 SEE ALSO: Elderly man beaten, gagged inside Hunting Park home on New Year's Eve; suspect wanted